tMinamii/gorph/README.md

-go-moph is Japanese Morphological analyzer in golang.
+gorph is Japanese Morphological analyzer witten in Go.

 ===